From Scrappy Startup to

 How It Started

-I had just discussed launching TLR when he called.
-And within weeks, I was under the hood at his agency.
+Within weeks, I was under the hood at his agency.

 • He was writing and leading creative direction